 Of course, it matters.
 The purpose of the new Istituto Marangoni Information Centre in Bucharest is to guide and discover new young Romanian talents.
 We experienced the output of Istituto Marangoni’s unique teaching method during the inauguration party in Bucharest.
 The exhibition of the collections created by talented Romanian alumni was a wonderful showcase of great creativity.

-The new Istituto Marangoni Information Centre aims at guiding and advising the young Romanian talents in making the right choice for their studies, for their personal and professional growth and, consequently, for their career.
+The new Istituto Marangoni Information Center aims at guiding and advising the young Romanian talents in making the right choice for their studies, for their personal and professional growth and, consequently, for their career.
 Here the education market is extremely dynamic, with some 100.000 new students every year.

 A significant proportion of those choose to pursue studies abroad, between 10.000 and 15.000 each year.